alixaxel/chrome-aws-lambda/README.md

   - `waitUntilVisible(selector, timeout = null)`
   - `waitWhileVisible(selector, timeout = null)`

-Besides the public API, the following browser-context methods will also become available:
+Besides the public API, the following browser-context methods will also be available if `Page.go()` is used:

  - `σ.$(selector, context = document)`
  - `σ.$$(selector, index = null, context = document)`